To see information relevant to you please log in or Not you?

 If you opt out of the Fund at your normal pension age:

-• you should make sure that your investment options and target retirement age still fit with your current plans;
+• you should regularly check that your investment options and target retirement age still fit with your current plans,

-• your death-in-service benefits will reduce to a cash lump sum of 2 x pensionable earnings;
+• your death-in-service benefits will reduce to a cash lump sum of 2 x your pensionable earnings, and

 • when you stop working for Nestlé, you can take your benefits — see What will you receive